Child Protection Policy

 - gather information as appropriate, including interviews

-5. All information collected or received during an investigation into child abuse must be treated in confidence, except as necessary to protect the child, for the thorough investigation and resolution of the complaint, to meet the requirements of natural justice or otherwise required by law.
+10. All information collected or received during an investigation must be treated in confidence, except as necessary to protect the child, for the thorough investigation and resolution of the report, to meet the requirements of natural justice or otherwise as required by law.

-8. In all other cases of alleged child abuse, the Registrar is to determine how the matter is to be dealt with and/or what action, if any, is to be taken.
+13. In all other cases, the Registrar is to determine how the matter is to be dealt with and/or what action, if any, is to be taken.

 Review

-9. The Registrar is to review this policy within three years of its date of adoption or its most recent date of review.
+14. The Registrar will review this policy within three years of its most recent date of review.

 Definitions